Olamide

-Olamide Gbenga Adedeji (born 15 March 1989) is a Nigerian rapper, singer, songwriter, and record executive.
-Olamide is regarded as one of the most influential artistes in Nigeria and Africa, has been crucial to the creative and commercial success of several Afrobeats music stars.
+Olamide Gbenga Adedeji (born 15 March 1989), known mononymously as Olamide, is a Nigerian rapper, singer, songwriter, and record executive.
+Olamide, who is regarded as one of the most influential artists in Nigeria and Africa, has been crucial to the creative and commercial success of several Afrobeats music stars.
 He records in Yoruba and English.
-In 2011, he released his debut studio album Rapsodi while signed to ID Cabasa's Coded Tunes.
+In 2011, he released his debut studio album, Rapsodi, while signed to ID Cabasa's Coded Tunes.
 YBNL, his follow-up album, was released under his label imprint "Yahoo Boy No Laptop", also known as YBNL Nation.
 The album was supported by the singles "First of All", "Voice of the Street", "Stupid Love", and "Ilefo Illuminati".
-On 7 November 2013, he released his third studio album Baddest Guy Ever Liveth.
+On 7 November 2013, he released his third studio album, Baddest Guy Ever Liveth.
 The album's singles include Durosoke" and "Yemi My Lover".
 On 17 July 2013, Olamide became the first Nigerian to sign an endorsement deal with Cîroc.

-In November 2023, he received his first nomination at the 66th Annual Grammy Award for the song "Amapiano" alongside his signee Asake making him the first and only Nigeria/Africa rapper nominated in the history of the prestigious award.
+In November 2023, he received his first nomination at the 66th Annual Grammy Awards for the song "Amapiano" alongside his signee Asake making him one of the first Nigerian and African rappers to be recognised in that category.
 In 2025, Billboard magazine listed Olamide as one of its Global Power Players.

 Early life and musical beginnings

 Olamidé Gbenga Adedeji was born in Bariga, Lagos State, on 15 March 1989.
 He is the second of Pa Adedeji's three children with Ronke Osisanya Adedeji, his second wife.
 TemmyGold and Eniola Olamilekan (also known as DJ Enimoney) are Olamide's two siblings.

-Olamide started his career when he released the debut single, "Eni Duro", in 2010.
+Olamide started his career when he released the debut single "Eni Duro" in 2010 and "Omo To Shan" with Wizkid.
 In the same year, he performed at The Hip Hop World Awards.
 He studied mass communication at Tai Solarin University but dropped out due to financial problems.

-Adedeji is married to Adebukunmi Aisha Suleiman.
-They have three children together, two boys, Batifeori Maximilliano Adedeji and Tunrepin Myles Adedeji, and a daughter, Mowaririfunoluwa Celine Adedeji.
-Olamide allegedly had a love child with Maria Okanrende, who at the time worked at The Beat 99.9 FM.